 After over six years of printing every tie and scarf by hand (over 120,000!)
 Bethany is focusing on coming up with designs and sourcing new materials and product options, so she has recruited and trained studio bees Sarah and Xat to print your orders with the same care and attention you've come to expect from Cyberoptix.
 All hangtags are still tied in house; each and every single tie and scarf are individually ironed and heat-set for durability before shipping.
 Leather and industrial felt ties are manufactured on our shared laser cutter at OmniCorp Detroit, and sewn and finished in our studio in Eastern Market.

 The TieLab has been featured on the Martha Stewart Show, HGTV; various design blogs such as io9, notcot, thrillist, indiefixx, indieobsession, Fabulist, The Consumerist, Uncrate and print publications such as The New York Times, The New York Times Style Magazine, Time Out New York, Time Out Chicago, Make Magazine, Details, Fiberarts, Bust, Adorn, URB, BPM, and Industrial Nation.

 Each necktie is unique and may have its own variation in color, density, and texture, with indications and remnants of the printing process on the reverse, further adding to its individual character.
 Our work is proudly made by skilled hands, not robots!

-In addition to the screenprinted line, some limited edition and custom made ties are made with deconstructed vintage, recycled or other sustainable materials.
+In addition to the screenprinted line, our leather and industrial felt ties are made with deconstructed vintage, recycled or other sustainable materials.